Jonathan Majors’ Ex-Girlfriends Speak Out, Claim He Abused Them Too

 Days later, Allen had deleted their Twitter account.

-Stage actor Tim Nicolai also took to Twitter to make similar accusations of Majors.
+Stage actor Tim Nicolai also took to X, formerly Twitter, to make similar accusations of Majors.

 Nicolai called Majors “a sociopath and abuser” and claimed, “that is how virtually everyone speaks about him.”
 He suggested the arrest was validation of those claims.